janusvrensburg/T-SQL-Templates/README.md

 # T-SQL-Templates
-Dedicated repository for Microsoft SQL Server code templates and samples
+This is a dedicated repository for Microsoft SQL Server code templates and samples.